The Sloan Digital Sky Survey Peculiar Velocity Catalogue: Sloan Digital Sky Survey data

 The SDSS peculiar velocity catalogue presented here is based on FP data presented in \cite{Said2020}, which was in turn extracted from imaging and spectra provided with the Sloan Digital Sky Survey Data Release 14 \citep[DR14;][]{Abolfathi2018}.

 As well as the baseline selection imposed on the SDSS data (which is complete for extended sources at $r$-band Petrosian magnitudes less than 17.7), we apply a number of additional selection criteria.
 These again align closely with \cite{Said2020}, although there are some differences, and so our full set of criteria are described below.
 These criteria are designed to isolate dispersion-supported, early-type galaxies with no evidence of recent star formation and robustly measured $z<0.1$ redshifts.
-We also make use of existing $H\alpha$ measurements and velocity dispersions from the Portsmouth groups DR8 and DR12 catalogues \citep{Thomas2013}\footnote{Available here: \url{https://www.sdss.org/dr12/spectro/galaxy_portsmouth/}}.
+We also make use of existing H$\alpha$ measurements and velocity dispersions from the Portsmouth groups DR8 and DR12 catalogues \citep{Thomas2013}\footnote{Available here: \url{https://www.sdss.org/dr12/spectro/galaxy_portsmouth/}}.
+By cross-matching with the Portsmouth DR8 and DR12 catalogues we have stellar velocity dispersions $\sigma$, uncorrected for fibre aperture effects.
 The numbers of galaxies remaining after each successive selection criterion are summarised in Table~\ref{tab:selectioncriteria}.
 Our selection criteria are: \begin{enumerate} \item Objects spectroscopically classified as GALAXY with redshift warning flag $\mathrm{ZWARN}=0$ (i.e.\ no known problems); \item de~Vaucouleurs magnitude in the SDSS $r$-band in the range $10.0\,\leq\,m_r\,\leq\,17.0$; \item CMB-frame redshift range 0.0033\,$\leq$\,$z$\,$\leq$\,0.1; \item likelihood of the surface brightness profile fit with the de~Vaucouleurs model is higher than with the exponential model in both $i$ and $r$ bands; \item concentration index $r_{90}/r_{50}$ in $i$ and $r$ bands greater than 2.5; \item axial ratio $b/a$ greater than 0.3 (relatively face-on galaxies) in $i$ and $r$ bands; \item within the SDSS North Galactic Cap contiguous area; \item H$\alpha$ measurements from the Portsmouth DR8 or DR12 catalogues with equivalent width $< 1\text{\normalfont\AA}$; \item $g-r$ colours in the range $0.63 - 0.02(M_r + 20) \leq g-r \leq 1.03 - 0.02(M_r + 20)$ (inspired by \citealt{Masters2008}) and \item stellar velocity dispersion greater than 70\,km\,s$^{-1}$ (the SDSS spectral resolution limit) and less than 420\,km\,s$^{-1}$ (which removes objects with spurious measurements). \end{enumerate}